-Hence, on certain motherboards, you may find one x16 slot conforming to a newer PCIe generation while the other conforming to the older.
+Hence, on certain motherboards, you may find one x16 slot conforming to a newer PCIe generation while the other does to the older one.

-You can learn all this from the specifications of the motherboard, which we highly recommend you check out before building your setup.
+You can learn all this from the motherboard’s specifications, which we highly recommend you check before building your setup.

 The following is the specification for this motherboard:

-Basically, what it says is that the bottom x16 slot operates at x4 bandwidth but will only be conforming to version 3.0 speeds.
+This says the bottom x16 slot operates at x4 bandwidth but will only conform to version 3.0 speeds.

-The top PCIe x16 slot has 16 lanes but it can conform to either PCIe version 3.0 and 4.0 depending upon the processor you have.
+The top PCIe x16 slot has 16 lanes, but it can conform to either PCIe version 3.0 or 4.0, depending on your processor.

 In other words, if you have a 3rd or older gen AMD Ryzen processor, the top slot will conform to version 3.0.

-If you have a 5th generation AMD Ryzen processor or newer, then the top x16 slot will conform to the newer version 4.0.
+If you have a 5th generation AMD Ryzen processor or newer, then the top x16 slot will conform to the more recent version, 4.0.

-Hence, it is important to note here that x16 slots on the same motherboard can have different PCIe versions.
+Hence, it is essential to note that x16 slots on the same motherboard can have different PCIe versions.

-The version of the PCIe slot has a lot of impact particularly if the card installed has a very high throughput.
+The version of the PCIe slot has a lot of impacts, particularly if the card installed has a very high throughput.

-PudgetSystems has done a study on the impact of PCIe version on the performance.
+PugetSystems has studied the impact of the PCIe version on performance.

 Multiple True x16 Slots – Workstation Grade Systems

-Some motherboards have multiple true x16 PCIe slots.
+Some motherboards have multiple actual x16 PCIe slots.

-Recall from earlier that a typical budget oriented commercial PC has 20 PCIe lanes or so and therefore it is hard to have multiple True x16 slots on them.
+Recall that a typical budget-oriented commercial PC has 20 PCIe lanes, so having multiple True x16 slots on them is hard.

-Workstations builds can easily feature 44 PCIe lanes and more and hence can have multiple True x16 slots.
+Workstation builds can easily feature 44 PCIe lanes and multiple True x16 slots.

 The motherboard has 5 x PCIe x16 slots.
 The first two are TRUE x16 slots with 16 lanes each.
-The rest of the three have 8, 4 and 4 lanes respectively.
+The other three have 8, 4, and 4 routes, respectively.